Dash0 Raises $110M Series B at $1B Valuation

 • NullHandler discards all records.
 It is primarily useful for library authors that want to provide a default logger that does nothing unless the consuming application configures one.

-You can find the complete list of built-in handlers in the Monolog documentation.
+You can find the complete list of built-in and third-party handlers in the Monolog documentation.

 Logging errors and exceptions